Solo Travel in Moldova

 One of the country’s biggest charms is its traditions including its carpet weaving tradition.
 Just one hour from Chișinău is the Rustic Art Craft Centre where you can learn more about the processes and watch the ladies work their magic or even participate in a carpet weaving masterclass.
 They organise a festival in July dedicated to the traditional Moldovan costume called “IA MANIA.”

 Just outside of the capital (about 60kms) is one of the country’s most beautiful landscapes.
-Old Orhei is one of the oldest settlements in Europe and considered an “open air museum.”
+Old Orhei (Orheiul Vechi) is one of the oldest cities in Moldova and one of the oldest settlements in Europe.
+It is considered an “open air museum.”

 This quaint village is home to traditional Moldavian-style houses and feels like a step back in time.
 Because of its natural landscape this area is fast-becoming known for its opera with an open-air opera called DescOPERA held here on the 1st weekend of June.
 It’s also perfect for the outdoors or culinary solo with opportunities to hike, bike, camp and take part in cooking masterclasses.